nyk125/Reserve-bid/README.md

 # Reserve-bid
-#If its broken or not working msg me
+If broken or not working msg me